clemens-tolboom/godot_3_spawn_points/README.md

 ## Description

 With SpawnPoints you can spawn your product (enemies, friends, goodies, etcetera) from a SpawnPoint node.
-The are both 3D and 2D nodes to help you with spawning.
+There are both 3D and 2D nodes to help you with spawning.

 ### Wave